 There are many different ways you can handle your Medicare.
 You can go at it alone, monitoring your coverage and studying plans.
-You can work with a licensed sales agent, who’ll help guide you to plans that fit your needs.
+Or, you can work with a licensed sales agent, who will help guide you to plans that fit your needs.
 Regardless of what option you go with, there are also a number of programs and websites out there that offer to help organize and manage your Medicare.
 That said, when you find one of these services, do your research, because they’ll likely be asking for personal and medical information.
-Here are three examples that can be trusted with your information and can help you get the most out of your Medicare.
+Here are three examples of services that can be trusted with your information and can help you get the most out of your Medicare.

 When you first sign up for Medicare, we urge you to create a MyMedicare account.
 Why?
-Through MyMedicare, you can save your healthcare information in a central location and print out this information to quickly summarize your needs to your doctors.
-This is called an “On the Go Report,” and can also be downloaded onto a smartphone, computer, or tablet.
+Through MyMedicare, you can save your health care information in a central location and be able to print it to quickly summarize your needs to your doctors.
+This is called an “On the Go Report,” and can also be downloaded on a smartphone, computer, or tablet.
 At the same time, the platform provides a place you can learn more about Medicare and its costs and coverage.
 You can also use MyMedicare to check on details of your Medicare coverage for things like your Part B deductible and the current status of any appeals or claims.
 Finally, if you lose your Medicare card or need a new one, you can print out of copy of your Original Medicare card.

 my Social Security

 While not as directly connected with Medicare as the other entries in this article, creating a my Social Security account is wise for a number of reasons.
 Similar to how you can manage your Medicare through a MyMedicare account, you can monitor your Social Security benefits, estimate future benefits, and update your personal information for your my Social Security account.
 Specific to Medicare, you can apply for Medicare through SSA.gov, even if you aren’t applying for Social Security.
 Also, if you lose your Medicare card, you can request a replacement card through your my Social Security account.